status-im/docs.status.im/content/tutorials.md

 Once you have worked through the first tutorials and understood the basic steps to building a DApp and adding it into Status, it's time to get our hands a little more dirty by actually writing a simple, one-response chatbot that will begin to utilise the awesome power of the Status API.

 We kind of cheated a little in the previous tutorials.
-While it is totally possible to have your html5 DApp work perfectly in Status via `webView`, it's obviously not the most optimal way to do things.
-There are essentailly two different ways for developers to interact with Status, best illustrated by the Status Anatomy below:
+While it is totally possible to have your HTML5 DApp work perfectly in Status via `webView`, it's obviously not the most optimal way to do things.
+There are essentially two different ways for developers to interact with Status, best illustrated by the Status Anatomy below:

 ![status-anatomy.png](images/status-anatomy.png)

-The main take away here is that the chat context itself is actually an Otto VM jail that executes the javascript you write, and then integrates that directly with Status.
-So, we can actually write bots that are purely javascript-based.
+The main take away here is that the chat context itself is actually an Otto VM jail that executes the JavaScript you write, and then integrates that directly with Status.
+So, we can actually write bots that are purely JavaScript-based.
 Please see [here](https://github.com/status-im/status-react/tree/develop/bots) for a full list of all our current bots and their source code.

 ## My First Status Command